Yoga for cats

 Humans don’t have to be fully paid-up vegetarian tree-huggers to appreciate and benefit from Yoga, even if the two seem to travel hand-in-hand and, if properly trained and motivated, pets love it too.
 According to exhaustive research carried out by CADYA (Cats and Dogs Yoga Association), an hour of Yoga a day can significantly reduce stress levels for both cats and dogs.

 It helps if the pet owner practices Yoga too, Arthur Napple told us, because then he or she can properly teach their pets, which reduces the risk of injuries.
 Even if your cat or dog isn’t the least bit interested in Yoga, it’ll probably get involved just to humour you and, let’s be honest, it isn’t important how you get them started if they subsequently enjoy it.
 And they do.

 Napple told us about one cat, rather unfortunately named ‘Fluffy‘, (pictured left) whose owners thought he was a particularly spiteful kitty.
 They were forever finding tortured mice or dismembered sparrows on their pillows, or having their legs used as scratching posts.
 They even debated having the poor feline put down when the local court awarded it an ASBO order for attacking old ladies in the street, and only took Fluffy to Yoga classes as a last resort.

 Fast forward 3 months and Fluffy’s tolerance levels had gone through the roof and the ASBO had been rescinded.
 Apparently Fluffy ran away from home shortly afterwards, something to do with being made to wear a pink collar, but at least he must have hit the road with a relaxed smile on his face.
-So, if your cat or dog seems to be a little stressed out, why not encourage him to take up Yoga?
+So, if your cat seems to be a little stressed out, why not encourage him to take up Yoga?
 You won’t regret it.